 Special Theme Category:

 Models in this “special” category also compete in the appropriate category as well.
-Judges will base their decision primarily off of normal, basic construction techniques as outlined by IPMS but will also take into consideration how well the subject represents the Communist Bloc 1946-1991.
+Judges will base their decision primarily off of normal, basic construction techniques as outlined by IPMS but will also take into consideration how well the subject represents the year 1967.

 For a full copy of the national rules, see: Rules